Introduction

 We begin by doing a basic data exploration using linear regression models.
 To begin, we fit three linear models (one for each subject of math, reading, and science) to the 2018 Australian data to gain an understanding of the key variables that may be impacting test scores.

-We filter the student data (we use the complete student data obtained by the load student(“all”) function) to pick the scores in Australia and re level some variables for further analyses.
+We filter the student data (we will load the complete student data using load student("all")) to pick the scores in Australia and re level some variables for further analyses.

 #filtering the data to Australia, defining the predictors and selecting the scores